|

 fellow named Michael Witherspoon.
 The vineyard is closer to Pasco than

-it is Walla Walla (it's 30 miles northwest of Walla Walla).
+it is Walla Walla (it's 40 miles, or so, northwest of Walla Walla).
 Cabernet

 and Merlot, although I think newer vintages will have some Petit Verdot from